toto/homebridge-airrohr/README.md

 - See air quality (incl. particulates values for PM10 and PM2.5), temperature and humidity in HomeKit and the Home app
 - Get the data from a sensor on your local network
 - Get the data from public sensor on `data.sensor.community`
-- _Soon:_ See history for temperature, etc. using the Elgato Eve app
+- See history for temperature, etc. using the Elgato Eve app
+- Supported sensors / combinations :
+  - SHT3X (temperature & air quality)
+  - DHT22 + BMP280 (temperature & air quality)
+  - SDS011 (temperature & air quality)
+  - and adding more is simple as long as you get the data as JSON via HTTP

 ![homebridge-airrohr sensor in the wild](img/sensor.jpeg)